 - Female JST power cable;

-Holding it in my hand it feels extremely well built and lightweight.
-The designers from Feiyu Tech definitely made a good job because the neat wireless design and black finish offer a very professional look for this gimbal.
+Holding it in my hand, it feels extremely well-built and lightweight.
+The designers from Feiyu Tech definitely did a good job because the neat wireless design and black finish offer a very professional look for this gimbal.

 The MiNi3D Pro allows two different methods of installation.
 It can be installed using screws or two 58-60 mm rail hooks when the aircraft is equipped for this purpose with fiber carbon tubes.

-Regarding the orientation of the gimbal, this can be installed in regular mode (hanging), vertical (inverted on the top of the aircraft), and frontal (forwarder).
-I just saw a video where this gimbal together with a GoPro 4 camera was installed reversely on a small racing quadcopter allowing to capture some truly amazing footage.
+Regarding the orientation of the gimbal, it can be installed in regular mode (hanging), vertical (inverted on the top of the aircraft), and frontal (forwarder).
+I just saw a video where this gimbal and a GoPro 4 camera were installed reversely on a small racing quadcopter, allowing it to capture some truly amazing footage.

-The camera frame is designed for GoPro 4, GoPro 3+, GoPro3 cams, but will accept any other action cameras with similar size and weight.
+The camera frame is designed for GoPro 4, GoPro 3+, and GoPro3 cams but will accept any other action cameras with similar size and weight.

 When is installed directly under the belly of the aircraft, the minimum ground clearance is about 95 mm.
-If you are planning to use the included rail hooks, you will need some taller landing skids because the required ground clearance will be approximately 130mm.
+If you plan to use the included rail hooks, you will need some taller landing skids because the required ground clearance will be approximately 130mm.

 - Panning follow mode (Heading mode) – This is the default working mode when the gimbal is powered ON and probably the most used one.
-The camera is permitted to pan left or right but vertical tilts and rolls are restricted.
-If you have the compatible hardware (free channel on TX/RX) the tilt angle of the camera can be adjusted remotely.
+The camera can pan left or right, but vertical tilts and rolls are restricted.
+If you have compatible hardware (free channel on TX/RX), the camera’s tilt angle can be adjusted remotely.

 - Panning and tilting mode – The gimbal keeps the roll angle fixed while following the pitch and yaw angles of the aircraft.
 Again, the tilt angle is remotely controllable.

 - Lock mode – All panning (heading), tilting, and rolls are restricted.
 The pan and tilt angle can be remotely adjusted.
-If your quadcopter is equipped with retractable landing skids, this is the best working mode to take some amazing 360-degree aerial panoramas.
+If your quadcopter has retractable landing skids, this is the best working mode to take some fantastic 360-degree aerial panoramas.

 MiNi3D Pro 3 review – Testing

 The MiNi3D Pro gimbal accepts a wide range of input voltage (7-17V) and can be powered with 2s, 3s, or 4s Li-Po batteries.
-In order to test it, I installed on the gimbal my BlackView Hero 1 camera and I powered it up with a 2 cell Li-Po battery.
-After short initialization, the camera leveled perfectly and surprisingly quiet.
-In order to test the tilt and panning angle adjustments, I used a cheap servo tester which did a perfect job.
-Next time I’ll install the gimbal on one of my quadcopters to check how it performs in the air.
+To test it, I installed my BlackView Hero 1 camera on the gimbal, and I powered it up with a 2-cell Li-Po battery.
+After a short initialization, the camera leveled perfectly and was surprisingly quiet.
+To test the tilt and panning angle adjustments, I used a cheap servo tester, which did a perfect job.
+Next time, I’ll install the gimbal on one of my quadcopters to check how it performs in the air.

 Because tomorrow is Christmas evening I should finish my review (for now) and help my son to decorate the Christmas tree.
-I promise that next week I will update this post with some test videos and more impressions regarding this gimbal.
+I promise to update this post next week with some test videos and more impressions regarding this gimbal.

 I think the EVO GP-PRO GoPro gimbal is a much better choice.
 Check out the specs and let me know your thoughts once you’ve tried it.